cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 ### Interior Remodel Permit

-With the exception of changing doors and windows, an interior remodel only affects the inside of your home. you will need to apply for an interior remodel permit if your project includes at least one of the following:
+With the exception of changing doors and windows, an interior remodel only affects the inside of your home.
+You will need to apply for an interior remodel permit if your project includes at least one of the following:

 * Moving electric or plumbing fixture locations,
 * Moving an interior wall,
-* Changing an exterior wall, such as adding a window or door, or changing a window size.
+* Changing an exterior wall, such as adding a window or door, or changing the size of a window.

 Examples of projects that qualify for an interior remodel permit include:

 * Kitchen remodels,
 * Bathroom remodels,
-  * Removing drywall in bathrooms beyond what surrounds the bathtub or shower,
+  * Removing more drywall than what surrounds the bathtub or shower in bathrooms,
 * Adding a window or door where one did not originally exist,
 * Or making a window bigger.

 Your interior remodel may need a demolition permit, especially if you will move or change an interior wall, or change a window's shape.
-Extra considerations are taken when making a change to your home's load-bearing walls or supports.
+Extra considerations are taken if you make a change to your home's load-bearing walls or supports.

 ### New Addition Permit